 Area 1, the requested map amendment area, consists of a 12.3 acre portion of an approximately 3,800 acre Resource Management area.
 The Area 1 is bound by Hamlet on the north and east, and Resource Management to the west and south.
-The existing boundary between Hamlet and Resource Management is the former boundary for the Village of Westport.
+The existing boundary between Hamlet and Resource Management is the former boundary for the Village of Westport, which was dissolved in 1996.
 Figure 4 shows Area 1 on the Adirondack Park Land Use and Development Plan map.

 Figure 4.
-The requested map amendment area (Area 1) shown on the Adirondack Park Land Use and Development Plan Map.
+The requested map amendment area (Area 1) shown on the Adirondack Park Land Use and Development Plan